Kidel/AGIW-Bing/README.md

 # AGIW-Bing
-A tool to help students with their second AGIW task.
+A tool to help students with their second AGIW task (web scraping).
+It allows to search and download many keywords from Bing at once.

 ## Config
 Duplicate config.js.example and rename the copy config.js, then edit it